thiagonod/lemp-scripts/README.md

 # lemp-scripts
-Just a little scripts for lemp management on Ubuntu 16.04
+Just a few scripts for lemp management on Ubuntu 16.04